There is a massive industry around baseball trading cards, where the rarest cards can sell for millions.

 The legendary Wagner T206 card is an iconic baseball card, as it is incredibly rare.
 There are a few stories that explain the card’s rarity.

-Another story is that Wagner demanded more compensation for appearing on the cards, so the company could only produce a limited run.
+Another story is that Wagner demanded more compensation for appearing on the cards.
+Due to this, the company could only produce a limited run.

-Regardless of the reasoning behind it, the Wagner T206 card remains to be one of the rarest cards and is sought after by many collectors.
+Regardless of the reasoning behind it.
+The Wagner T206 card remains to be one of the rarest baseball cards and is sought after by many collectors.
 This has driven the price up astronomically, with one card selling for $6,606,000 in August 2021.

 2. Mickey Mantle – Last Sold For $5,200,000

-Mickey Mantle is a notable and notorious player – he was the first superstar baseball player since Babe Ruth to win MVP awards in both leagues (1955 & 1956), and then went on to win three World Series titles.
+Mickey Mantle is a notable and notorious player.
+Mantle was the first superstar baseball player since Babe Ruth to win MVP awards in both leagues (1955 & 1956), and then went on to win three World Series titles.

 He had a record 536 home runs during his career and was known for being a tremendous all-rounder player, with a proven record as a great hitter, fielder, base runner, and pitcher.